philippgille/hello-netcoreapp/README.md

 - *FDD*: The app relies on an installed version of the *.NET Core* runtime.
 But it's completely portable to all operating systems where the runtime is installed.
 - *SCD*: The app is completely *self-contained*. .NET Core runtime files are delivered with the executable, making this package slightly bigger than an FDD.
 It's independent of an installed .NET Core runtime, but not portable, so multiple SCDs must be created and each one only runs on a single operating system.
 For a list of supported OSs, see [https://docs.microsoft.com/en-us/dotnet/articles/core/rid-catalog](https://docs.microsoft.com/en-us/dotnet/articles/core/rid-catalog).
 - *Docker image*: The app can be run as Docker container (Linux and Windows), which is based on the official [Microsoft/dotnet Docker image](https://hub.docker.com/r/microsoft/dotnet/), using the image for FDDs that Microsoft recommends for use in production.
+- *Chocolatey package*: Chocolatey is a package manager for Windows, allowing you to install apps with one CLI command.
+Its package format is very similar to NuGet's.
+See [https://chocolatey.org/](https://chocolatey.org/) for details.

 For more info about FDD and SCD see: [https://docs.microsoft.com/en-us/dotnet/articles/core/deploying/](https://docs.microsoft.com/en-us/dotnet/articles/core/deploying/)